phaserjs/phaser/README.md

 * Tweens have a new event: onLoop.
 * You can now load any binary file via the Loader: game.load.binary(key, url, callback) - the optional callback allows for post-load processing before entering the Cache.
 * Group.set will let you deep set a new propery on a single child of the Group.
+* Stage.display property added.
+A direct reference to the root Pixi Stage object (very useful for RenderTexture manipulation)

 New Examples: